Skip to main content

 Honors Program

-In the spring semester of their junior year, eligible students may apply for the departmental honors program.
+In the spring semester of their junior year, eligible political science majors may apply for the departmental honors program.
 This program is centered around producing a thesis, a publication-quality piece of original research in political science.
-To be eligible to apply, students should be on track to have completed all but 6 credit hours of the AXLE requirements before their senior year, should have an overall GPA of at least 3.6, and should have a political science GPA of at least 3.6.
+To be eligible to apply, students should be on track to have completed all but 6 credit hours of the College of Arts and Science requirements before their senior year, should have an overall GPA of at least 3.6, and should have a political science GPA of at least 3.6.

-Those who meet these criteria can apply to the program by completing the PSCI Honors Application form.
+Political Science majors who meet these criteria can apply to the program by completing the PSCI Honors Application Form.

 The form is due by email to the director of undergraduate studies by April 15 of the spring semester of junior year.
 Selected applicants will be notified in early May.